Spider Plant Pale Leaves — Faded Variegation and Washed-Out Green

 Insufficient light

-Spider Plants produce their characteristic crisp white-and-green or all-green variegated patterns most vividly in bright indirect light.
-In low light, chlorophyll concentration decreases in all leaf tissue and the contrast between white and green stripes diminishes.
-In very low light, the green portions fade to yellowish-green and the white portions may disappear or become indistinct.
+Spider Plants produce their characteristic crisp white-and-green or all-green variegated patterns most vividly under bright indirect light.
+In low light, chlorophyll concentration decreases across the leaf tissue and the contrast between the white and green stripes diminishes, since the plant has less energy budget to maintain distinct pigment zones.
+Under very low light, the green portions fade toward a washed yellowish-green and the white portions may become indistinct or disappear almost entirely from new growth.

-Both magnesium (central to chlorophyll molecules) and iron (needed for chlorophyll synthesis) deficiencies cause leaf paling.
-Spider Plant's continuous production of plantlets and runners draws on the same nutrient reserve as the parent rosette, so a pot that's gone a long stretch without feeding depletes faster here than it would for a non-propagating houseplant of similar size.
+Magnesium sits at the center of every chlorophyll molecule and iron is required for chlorophyll synthesis, so a shortage of either directly limits how much green pigment the plant can produce.
+A Spider Plant's continuous production of plantlets and runners draws on the same nutrient reserve as the parent rosette, so a pot that has gone a long stretch without feeding tends to deplete faster here than it would for a similarly sized houseplant that isn't constantly propagating.

 How to Fix It